apple and text book illustration

 guitarist and singer performing live

 You should have a high degree of vocal skills (or be well on your way) with a strong background in studying voice.
-This could be years of private lessons as well as performance.
+Whether you have honed your abilities through years of private lessons or gained valuable experience through performances, a strong background in studying voice is paramount.
+It's time to take your vocal prowess to the next level.

-Vocal pedagogy and technique should fascinate you (and trust me, it is a never-ending rabbit hole of wonderful discovery).
-A further study of voice science and vocal health will give you key knowledge to better understand the singing voice.
+Vocal pedagogy and good vocal technique should fascinate you (and trust me, it is a never-ending rabbit hole of wonderful discovery).
+By delving deeper into the realm of voice science and vocal health, you can acquire invaluable insights for improving your perception of the singing voice.

 A desire to help others is critical.
 When you become a teacher, the focus is no longer on you, the singer and performer; it should be completely on the student.
 Their wins become your wins, and a student-centered approach will be a component of your success.

-A shortlist of skills and experience that will help you become an effective teacher include:
+A shortlist of skills and experience that will help you improve your performance as an effective teacher include:

 • Voice lessons